 Helpbot has tons of other features, both fun and useful, including listings of what loot AI generals drop, what pocketbosses drop what symbiants, and quick-lists of settings that you can click on to turn up or down your game client's graphics settings to reduce lag.

-There are very rare times when Helpbot may not be available in-game, in which case you are likely to receive a 'user is not logged in' and/or ''user inbox is full' message due to the thousands of players using the bot.
+When Helpbot is not available in-game, you are will receive a 'user is not logged in' and/or 'user inbox is full' message due to the thousands of players using the bot.
 In that case, try one of the alternative bots mentioned in the Introduction.

 Information originally provided by Windguaerd.